hato1883/OSPP-Trinity/README.md

 To run a shell inside the container run `docker exec -it ospp-trinity-web-1 sh`.
 This is important for running `mix` commands

+# Updating the Phoenix build

+If you update the build in any way by using a `mix` command.
+Remember that you will also have to run `mix deps.get` and `mix ecto.migrate` to rebuild your dependencies and migrate the database respectively.

 ## Learn more

   * Official website: https://www.phoenixframework.org/